EXP-code/EXP-docs/topics/multistep.rst

 by an order of magnitude for CPU computations.
 Less so for GPU computations but it often still results in a factor of two gain.

+.. note:: The following sections provides mathematical details of the EXP
+	  multistepping implementation.
+You might wish to skip this on your first read through.

 Time step criteria
 ~~~~~~~~~~~~~~~~~~